beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 export APP_ENV=staging
 ```

-^ First, we want to isolate detection of the environment to a single "switch"
+^ First, we want to isolate detection of the environment to a single "switch".

 ^ This can really be anything that can be defined per-environment, but I prefer an environment variable.